 Do you get why most of the crowd disappears?

-I have to think that Jesus is disappointed when the crowd walks away.
+I have to think that Jesus is disappointed when the crowd, and not just the crowd but also many of his disciples turn back and leave him.
 He turns to the twelve, his closest friends, and says to them, “do you also wish to go away?”
 It is Peter who speaks.

 “Lord, to whom can we go?
 You have the words of eternal life.
 We have come to believe and know that you are the Holy One of God.”